slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On books

 <!--
-> *'No book is worth reading that isn’t worth rereading.' -- Susan Sontag*
-> *'The best writing is rewriting.' -- E. B. White*
-> *'Any word you have to hunt for in a thesaurus is the wrong word.' -- Stephen King* when writing a book start with your own ideas Paraphrasing the late Chris Cornell, there are no more writers like Shakespeare because all he had was a table, a candle, a pen and some paper.
+Paraphrasing the late Chris Cornell, there are no more writers like Shakespeare because all he had was a table, a candle, a pen and some paper.
-> *'People say that life is the thing, but I prefer reading.' -- Logan Pearsall Smith*
-> *'I have never met a person I admired who did not read more books than I did.' -- Kevin Kelly* -->
+-->

 > *'I cannot remember the books I have read any more than the meals I have eaten; even so, they have made me.' -- Ralph Waldo Emerson*